fredhutchio/tfcb_2019/lectures/lecture17/README.md

 ## Class materials

-This directory has the class materials for the course.
-I have added a `quickref.md` quick reference file with basic commands we've used so far.
+- This directory has the class materials for the course.
+The file `quickref.md` is a quick reference file with basic commands we've used so far.
+- You should be able to execute all commands in this lesson on Rhino or on your local computer.

 ## Reminders

+- Homework 7 will be available next week.
+- Homework 8 (capstone) will be available the week of December 2.

 ## Interactive work